Nitrokey/nitrokey-start-firmware/doc/intro.rst

 * Sign with GnuPG
 * Decrypt with GnuPG
-* Use with OpenSSH
+* Use with OpenSSH through gpg-agent (as ssh-agent)
-* Use with Firefox for X.509 client certificate authentication
+* Use with Firefox through Scute for X.509 client certificate authentication